PerseusDL/perseusld/README.md

 perseusld
 ================

-Perseus Linked Data Widget
+Perseus Linked Data Widget - Retrieve RDF data with AJAX and format it for HTML display.

 ## Install
+###  Grunt

+1. Install npm, node package manager: https://www.npmjs.org/doc/README.html
+    * If you use OSX and Homebrew just run this command.

+            brew install npm

+2. From the root of the perseusld directory run the following commands

+        npm install grunt
+        npm install -g grunt-cli
+        npm install grunt-bower-task
+        npm install grunt-update-submodules
+        grunt

+###  perseusld
 To run the example code you must:

 1. Clone all git submodules.

         git submodule update --init --recursive

-2. Follow the instructions in INSTALL.md to install the javascript dependencies

 3. Load the tests/data/linkeddatatest.rdf file into a triple-store, e.g. for Fuseki: